GenomicsAotearoa/hts_workshop_mpi/level2/43_workflow_extending.md

 ## Streamlining the workflow block

 The manner in which we wrote the **_workflow_** block in the previous tutorial is functional but not particularly elegant to read.
-While it does explicitly detail how the input channel is created, and the flow of data from the first process into the second, into the third...
+While it does explicitly detail how the input channel is created, and the flow of data from the first process into the second and third it's quite dense.

 `Nextflow` supports an alternate way of orchestrating the flow of data between processes, which is basically identical to redirection in the shell.
 Modify your **_workflow_** statement to the following: